livecode/livecode-ide/Documentation/guides/lcb-style-guide.md

 This document describes best practices to be followed when working with LiveCode Builder source code.
-Please follow it *especially* when writing code to be included with the main LiveCode product distributable.
+Please follow it *especially* when writing code to be included with the main LiveCode product package.

 ## Copyright headers